kylpo/notes/Decorators.md

 As shown, we can pass arguments to these decorators to throttle the event, auto-measure the window's width and height, and more.
 Convenient, and co-located.

 ## A powerful abstraction
 Just one more benefit to consider.
 Since we are standardizing our global events with these decorators, we can enforce using something like [subscribe-ui-event](https://github.com/yahoo/subscribe-ui-event) to delegate events.
 This event delegation allows us to only measure expensive things like window `width` and `height` once, then pass them down, as opposed to the default of each listener making these measurements.
-More on this in a future post.

 ## Which global events are these decorators helpful for?
 I plan to use them for Web and React Native.